daroczig/logger/README.md

 ```

 You can even use a custom log layout to render the log records with
-colors, asyou can see in
+colors, as you can see in
 `demo(colors, package = 'logger', echo = FALSE)`:

 <img src="man/figures/colors.png" alt="colored log output">